Joseph Coelho: Personal life and education

+Coehlo lives in Edinburgh with his partner Manjeet Mann.

 Career

 Coelho started performing poetry with performance poetry organisation Apples and Snakes in 2002, performing on the London Poetry Scene.
-Coelho has a long history in theatre both on stage and behind the scenes, which begun as a youth at Group 64 in Putney.
-After University Coelho worked with many companies behind the scenes including, The Lyric Theatre Hammersmith, The Unicorn Theatre, Half Moon Theatre, Talawa Theatre Company, Oily Cart, and Theatre Centre.
+Coelho has a long history in theatre both on stage and behind the scenes, which began as a youth at Group 64 in Putney.
+After university, Coelho worked with many companies behind the scenes, including the Lyric Theatre Hammersmith, the Unicorn Theatre, Half Moon Theatre, Talawa Theatre Company, Oily Cart, and Theatre Centre.

-Coelho is also a playwright and has written plays for:
+Coelho is also a playwright and has written plays for the following companies: